Classics and Modern Languages

 Option B – Years 1–2 (Terms 1–5)

-• Modern language maintained through language classes
+• Modern language development is maintained through dedicated language classes

 Final Years (after the year abroad)